 Table 4 provides the schedule for key deliverables and data transfer activities.
 Adjustments will be made, as needed, as evaluation activities progress.
 Process reporting will occur after April 30th in 2021 and substantive process reporting will be provided in a timely manner.

-Research NTG Impact Evaluation

-The CY2020 gross impact evaluation will not vary from the previous years.
-Over the course of 2019 we examined the program theory and evaluation approach to inform discussions in the fall Illinois Stakeholder Advisory Group (SAG) net-to-gross (NTG) deliberations about the need for doing free ridership surveys with SEM participants in future years.
-We plan to conduct NTG research in CY2020 and CY2021.

 Table 4.
 Evaluation Schedule – Key Deadlines